 Though not as common in American diets, brain as food is a staple around the world.

 Fittingly, this cholesterol serves as the precursor to brain-boosting hormones (pregnenolone, progesterone, DHEA, and more).
-Beef brain provides a perfect fuel source for our own energy-hogging human brains.
+Beef brain provides an excellent fuel source for our own energy-hogging human brains.

-Unfortunately, sourcing and buying high-quality brain can be a logistical hassle.
+Unfortunately, sourcing and buying high-quality brain can be a challenge.
 That’s where Dr. Kitlz’s Nutritional Solutions Organ Meat Supplement comes in.
 It’s one of the few on the market that features beef brain alongside more common beef organs.

 High in quality fats and proteins, while low in carbs, full-fat dairy can be a fantastic addition to your intermittent fasting food list. .